GitRebeler/RandomCorp/.github/GITHUB_ACTIONS_SETUP.md

 - **Maximum**: 10 nodes
 - **Auto-scaling**: Based on resource usage

-Monitor your Linode costs and adjust node types/counts as needed.
+Monitor your Linode costs and adjust node types/counts as needed...